 A: Officers advise to refer to agenda page 438-441 to see the general distribution of hard surfaces across the site.
-Officers also advise referring to the submitted Hard Landscape Plans submitted with the application for the general distribution of hard surfaces across the site.
-These are available to view via these links - link 1, link 2, link 3, link 4.

 Q: What % of the 9.4 Ha of permissive park will be covered by hard standing, roads and paths, and maintenance buildings and Player Hubs?